MalwareStudio/Rover-The-Desktop-Assistant/README.md

 If you want to run Rover, don't forget to install Net Framework 4.0.
 You can have a newer version, but it can't be older.
 Most Windows already have the Net Framework built in, but for example, Windows XP does not.

 The package has no installer in it.
-Just turn on the program and everything works.
+Just turn on the program and enjoy.

 ## DEMONSTRATION
 https://www.youtube.com/watch?v=RT6WLne24Bc&ab_channel=CYBERSOLDIER